hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/2_setup.md

 14. Toggle the **save as** switch to on, confirm the action and click **Go back to Azure Cost Dashboard**.
 ![cidazure-setup-dashboard-saveas](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-dashboard-saveas.png?width=1000px)

-15. Refresh the web browser and you should see a new *save as* icon appear, It looks like a floppy disk (if you remember those).
+15. Refresh the web browser and you should see a new *save as* icon appear, it looks like a floppy disk (if you remember those).
 ![cidazure-setup-dashboard-floppy](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-dashboard-floppy.png?width=1000px)

 16. Click to save the dashboard as a QuickSight analysis.
 Give it a name and click **SAVE**.